nhs2828/LLM-AWS/README.md

 Diagram of the architecture

 # Context:
 We would like to have a server that could perform Q-A enchanced by RAG framework.
-The FAISS vectorstore for RAG is updated automatically when there is change in the documents database in order to stay relevant.
+The FAISS vectorstore for RAG is updated automatically when there are changes in the documents database, in order to stay relevant.

 # Overview
 1. When users send questions, EC2 instance will generate the answer using RAG framework with the LLM model and vectorstore fetched from S3 Bucket.